 The first meeting of the Diagnostic Technical Advisory Group (DTAG), an advisory group to Department of Control of Neglected Tropical Diseases, was held in Geneva, Switzerland, on 30 and 31 October 2019.
-DTAG members discussed priorities for the year ahead as well as how to manage the complexity of supporting the diagnostics agenda across the entirety of the WHO NTD portfolio (7).
-One of the recommendations was that there should be a diagnostic disease specific group to support the GPELF noting the diagnostic gaps in settings co-endemic with loiasis, areas implementing triple-therapy MDA and areas under post-treatment or post-elimination surveillance (7).
+DTAG members discussed priorities for the year ahead as well as how to manage the complexity of supporting the diagnostics agenda across the entirety of the WHO NTD portfolio (5).
+One of the recommendations was that there should be a diagnostic disease specific group to support the GPELF noting the diagnostic gaps in settings co-endemic with loiasis, areas implementing triple-therapy MDA and areas under post-treatment or post-elimination surveillance (5).

 A DTAG sub-group of LF technical experts, end users and other stakeholders was formed and met 29th April 2020 virtually.
-The sub-group identified the need for improved diagnostics to support decisions for stopping IDA MDA.
+The sub-group identified the need for improved diagnostics for surveillance, a need previously highlighted by WPRO during its meeting on NTD post-elimination surveillance in the Western Pacific (6).
+The need for feasible diagnostic formats and new biomarkers was reiterated by WHO expert panel members during a WHO expert consultation to establish the post-2020 targets for GPELF.

 The DTAG sub-group drafted the TPP for this specific use case and WHO posted the draft TPP for public comment.
 Comments received were discussed with the DTAG sub-group and revisions were made where warranted.